 He is principal composer and arranger for the Celtic-oriented quartet Piper’s Crow, and also performs with several other folk groups and as part of a 4-piece traditional Cambodian ensemble.
 He released his solo CD, Big Music for Northumbrian Smallpipes, in August 2007.
 He is a 2006 Bush Artist Fellow.

-Joe Dolson was concertmaster of the Minnesota Philharmonic Orchestra from 2001-2015.
+Joe Dolson is associate concertmaster of the Minnesota Philharmonic Orchestra.
 He has freelanced as a violinist within the Twin Cities since graduating from Macalester College in 2000, performing everything from high-concept performance art music with composer Franz Kamin, to classical and romantic string quartet music with the Elderberry String Quartet, to traditional English and Scottish Country Dance music.
 His forays into historical dance forms, in turn, led him to an interest in studying baroque performance practice with violinist Marc Levine.

 Joe also plays in a violin duo with MPO stand partner Catherine Himmerich.
 Together, they have worked extensively on sets of violin duos by diverse artists such as Violet Archer, Bela Bartok, Victoria Bond, Paul Hindemith, LeClair, and the Cure.